From 31 October 2019 to 20 June 2021

 Born and raised in Grancy, a small village near Lausanne at the foot of the Mont Tendre, one of the highest peaks of the Jura Mountains, a limestone mountain range located in the Alps, the Swiss artist puts a strong autobiographical reference in her artworks.
 The forest with its trees and all its non-anthropocentric data belong to the artist’s memory and specifically her childhood memories, and these elements are the first to influence the translation of the landscape into her creations.

 If Comte’s sculptures are rooted in the naturalness of biomorphic forms, her mural interventions transform surfaces into optical sequences and infinite graphic signs with a digital age aesthetic.
 The monochromatic vocabulary that invests all her work brings her visually close to the abstraction of Sol LeWitt, Bridget Riley and even John Armleder, an artist with whom she studied.
-On the occasion of her exhibition at Castello di Rivoli, Comte will carry out a gigantic mural intervention consisting of eleven individual wall paintings specially designed for the galleries on the third floor of the historic residence.
+On the occasion of her exhibition at Castello di Rivoli, Comte carried out a gigantic mural intervention consisting of eleven individual wall paintings specially designed for the galleries on the third floor of the historic residence.
 Also inspired by some eighteenth-century decorative motifs present on the ceilings and walls of the main museum building, the work develops repeated modules through space.
 The artist also draws her inspiration from the information and the geological specificity of the area where the Museum is located, or the Rivoli-Avigliana morainic amphitheatre.

 In the phase of conception and creation, Comte was able to deepen the study that investigates this stratification of reliefs derived from the movements of the glaciers in the Neozoic era.
 The hill on which the Castello di Rivoli rises and, also, a part of the historical centre of the town, is a rock formation typical of this kind of event and is called by scholars “erratic mass” or “mass of witches.”
 The artist added to her site-specific proposal her recent research consisting in the exploration of the underwater world, the life in the sea and the mysterious submerged landscape, revealing an alliance between research and ecological thought.
 “In this sense,” says Carolyn Christov-Bakargiev, Director of Castello di Rivoli, “Comte’s work expresses a return to absolutely current cybernetic thinking that in the 1960s and 1970s studied the patterns of nature in relation to the emergence of information technology in the middle of the twentieth century.
 Think of the work of scholars such as Gregory Bateson, author of Towards an ecology of the mind in 1972.”